-Moreover, Roche has stated that it plans to conduct or support other clinical trials of Zenapax in autoimmune indications.
+Moreover, Zenapax is being tested in certain early stage clinical trials in autoimmune indications.
 There can be no assurance that Roche will continue or pursue additional clinical trials in these indications or that, even if the additional clinical trials are completed, Zenapax will be shown to be safe and efficacious, or that the clinical trials will result in approval to market Zenapax in these indications.
 Any adverse event or announcement related to Zenapax would have a material adverse effect on the business and financial condition of the Company.